edgexfoundry/edgex-docs/docs_src/design/adr/device-service/0021-invoking-functions.md

 }
 ```

 Note: the `attributes` structure is analagous to `attributes` in a `deviceResource`.
 Each device service should document and implement a scheme of required attributes that will allow for selection of the relevant funtion.
-The function's `name` is intended for UI and logging purposes and should not be used for actual function selection on the device.

 **Define MessageBus topics on which function call requests and replies are to be made**